matteo14c/HaploCoV/docs/source/customalleles.rst

 Precomputed sets of allelic variants
 ====================================

-The main repository of HaploCoV incorporates precomputed sets of allelicc variants which can be used to identify novel potential groups of SARS-CoV-2 genomic sequences with different features.
+The main repository of HaploCoV incorporates precomputed sets of allelic variants which can be used to identify novel potential groups of SARS-CoV-2 genomic sequences with different features.

 These precomputed sets of alleles can broadly be categorized into 3 main classes: